verba-ex-machina/Mila/README.md

 ## Overview
 Mila is a Discord bot designed to interactively assist with lifestyle management using OpenAI's technologies.

+"Lifestyle Management" is a broad term that encompasses a variety of activities.
+What's your lifestyle?
+Customize Mila to fit your needs.

+At the moment, Mila can:

+- Search the 'net with DuckDuckGo.
+- Retrieve and parse websites.
+- Get live weather forecasts via OpenWeatherMap.
+- Generate memes via ImgFlip.
+- Check your horoscope.
+- And more!

 Mila can be expanded with additional functionality by adding new tools to `mila/tools/` and registering them in `mila/tools/__init__.py`.

+**REMEMBER:** Mila is an experiment.
+A fun pet project.
+It is not intended for production use.
+It connects to your OpenAI key, which is connected to your wallet.
+Use at your own risk.

 ## Initial Setup
 This guide is intended for macOS/Linux users.